EivindKjosbakken/ChessEngine/README.md

 # Chess Engine

-This is a Chess Engine project developed in JupyterNotes book or in pure Python files.
-It aims to provide a easy look and efficient chess engine implementation.
+This Chess Engine project was developed using Jupyter notebooks or pure Python files.
+It aims to provide an easy look and efficient chess engine implementation.

 ## Features

-- Juptyernotebook, compatible chess engine.
+- Jupyter notebook, compatible chess engine.
-- Pyhton work version
+- Python work version

 ## Installation